 It was brought to The HDF Group developers’ attention that the SWMR enabled HDF5 library cannot open some HDF5 files created by HDF5 1.8.
 The issue was reported and documented in JIRA SWMR-79.
 Behavior of the library violates The HDF Group backward compatibility policy that requires any new version of the HDF5 library to read the files created by the previous versions of HDF5.

-Performed investigation showed that the earlier versions of HDF5 1.8 may accidently write garbage to the fields in the superblock.
-The values stored in the fields are used by the HDF5 SWMR enabled library to verify that a file can be opened for modifications.
-The issue was fixed in the later versions of HDF5 1.8 and The HDF Group provides the h5clear tool to fix the flags stored in the garbled fields, but this solution requires user’s interference that is not always possible.
+Performed investigation showed that the earlier versions of HDF5 1.8 may accidently write garbage to the status_flags field in the superblock.
+The values stored in status_flags are used by the HDF5 1.10 library to verify that a file can be opened for a specified access.
+The issue was fixed in the later versions of HDF5 1.8 and The HDF Group provides the h5clear tool to fix the values stored in the garbled field, but this solution requires user’s interference that is not always possible.
 The HDF Group was asked to provide a solution that would be transparent to the applications.

 Proposed change to address SWMR-79

-We propose to bump the version of the superblock to 3 when the HDF5 library version 1.10 creates or opens a file with SWMR access.
-Any other HDF5-based process that opens the file will behave according to semantics described in the “RFC-file-locking” document <<need the reference>>.
-The HDF5 library version 1.10 will ignore garbled fields when the version of the superblock is less than 3.
+We propose to bump the version of the superblock to 3 when the HDF5 library version 1.10 creates a file with the latest format.
+Any other HDF5-based process that opens the file will behave according to semantics described in the RFC: File Locking Under SWMR – Semantics, Programming Model, and Implementation.
+The library will ignore values in status_flags when the version of the superblock is less than 3.

+The current implementation of superblock version

+The library determines the superblock version # to use based on whether the file is created with or without the latest format.

+When a file is created without the latest format, the library will determine the superblock version # based on the file access flags:

+non-SWMR file access:

+The library uses version 0 by default.
+But it will bump the version # based on the existence of the following file creation properties:

+If non-default v1 B-tree K value is set, the version is set to 1.

+If shared object header message index (SOHM) is enabled, the version is set to 2.

+If non-default file space info is set, the version is set to 2.

+The library will create the superblock extension to store the messages for items (1) to (3) above.

+SWMR file access: file creation will fail

+File without latest format